 world, twenty-five years younger, staring blankly into space.

 Frank Baxter, engineer and amateur inventor, returned to the

-to hand Stephanie a glass of Pepsi Cola.
-An in-home health care
+room and handed Stephanie a glass of Pepsi Cola.
+An in-home health

 take her thirty-minute break early if he didn't mind.